-However, the presence of itching can not only lengthen this ailment but also cause it to become inflamed and possibly lead to infections in dogs.
+However, the presence of itching can lengthen this ailment and cause it to become inflamed and possibly lead to more serious infections in dogs (19).

 5. Addison’s Disease (Hypoadrenocorticism)

-Addison’s is a disease that affects the dog's endocrine system and is a result of inadequate hormonal production from the adrenal glands.
+Addison’s disease affects the dog's endocrine system and results from inadequate hormonal production from the adrenal glands.

-Symptoms of Addison's disease in dogs (Hypoadrenocorticism) include, but are not limited to, low heart rate, collapse, dehydration, lacking appetite, and vomiting.
+Addison's disease symptoms in dogs (Hypoadrenocorticism) include, but are not limited to, low heart rate, collapse, dehydration, lacking appetite, and vomiting.

-Approved Hydrocortisone Cream for Dogs
+Vet Approved Hydrocortisone Cream for Dogs

-The Zymox hydrocortisone topical spray is also a disinfectant so there’s no need to wash and dab-dry the area before applying.
+The Zymox hydrocortisone topical spray is also a disinfectant, so there’s no need to wash and dab-dry the area before applying.

-When applied directly to the skin after a soothing bath or gentle rinsing of the inflamed area, the Remedy & Recovery low-dose hydrocortisone cream for dogs helps reduce redness and inflammation, hydrates the skin, and eases irritation in dogs.
+When applied directly to the skin after a soothing bath or gentle rinsing of the inflamed area, the Remedy & Recovery, low-dose hydrocortisone cream for dogs, helps reduce redness and inflammation, hydrates the skin, and eases irritation in dogs.